William Lowndes (1652–1724): Death and legacy

 Lowndes had children with each of his wives, 25 children in all.
 His offspring were also fruitful: one son had 16 children, including four sets of twins in four years; a grandson had 10 children.

 He was succeeded by his son Richard, who inherited Winslow Hall and became both High Sheriff and MP for Buckinghamshire.

 William Lowndes, a son by his third wife, followed him as an Auditor of His Majesty's Court of Exchequer in the 1760s.

+In 2020, Lowndes was a character in the Audible Assassain's Creed Podcast, Assassain's Creed Gold.
+Lowndes was voiced by British voice actor Nicholas Le Prevost.